 Now, this isn’t my first obstacle race.
 I’ve done about 4 of them before.
-So I’m not one of the maniacs that run at every one, but this wasn’t my first rodeo either.
+So I’m not the maniac that runs at every possible race, but this wasn’t my first time either.

 I love them for a few reasons.
 Most notably: